Irish elk: Description

-The Irish elk stood about 2 m tall at the shoulders, and had large palmate (flat and broad) antlers, the largest of any known deer, with the largest specimens reaching over 3.5 m from tip to tip (though it is rare for specimens to exceed 3 m across) and 40 kg in weight.
+The Irish elk stood about 2 m tall at the shoulders, and had large palmate (flat and broad) antlers, the largest of any known deer, with the broadest antlers, such as those on holotype Barmeath Castle skull, reaching 4.26 m from tip to tip, with the heaviest antlers reaching 40 kg in weight.
 The antlers are considerably larger than those of living moose, being on average over twice the volume of moose antlers.
+The shape and span of the antlers varied significantly over time and space, likely reflecting some populations adaptation to forested environments.

 For body size, at about 450-600 kg and up to 700 kg or more, the Irish elk was the heaviest known cervine ("Old World deer"); and tied with the extant Alaska moose (Alces alces gigas) as the third largest known deer, after the extinct Cervalces latifrons and Cervalces scotti.
-The shape and span of the antlers varied significantly over time and space, likely reflecting some populations adaptation to forested environments.
 Compared to Alces, Irish elk appear to have had a more robust skeleton, with older and more mature Alces skeletons bearing some resemblance to those of prime Irish elk, and younger Irish elk resembling prime Alces.
 Likely due to different social structures, the Irish elk exhibits more marked sexual dimorphism than Alces, with Irish elk bucks being notably larger than does.
 In total, Irish elk bucks may have ranged from 450–700 kg, with an average of 575 kg, and does may have been relatively large, about 80% of buck size, or 460 kg on average.
 The distinguishing characters of M. giganteus include concave frontals, proportionally long braincase, proportionally short front section of the skull (orbitofrontal region), alongside the absence of upper canines and the molarisation of the lower fourth premolar (P_{4}).
 The skull and mandible of the Irish elk exhibit substantial thickening (pachyostosis), with the early and complete obliteration of cranial sutures.

 Based on Upper Palaeolithic cave paintings, the Irish elk seems to have had overall light colouration, with a dark stripe running along the back, a stripe on either side from shoulder to haunch, a dark collar on the throat and a chinstrap, and a dark hump on the withers (between the shoulder blades).
 In 1989, American palaeontologist Dale Guthrie suggested that, like bison, the hump allowed a higher hinging action of the front legs to increase stride length while running.
 Valerius Geist suggested that the hump may have also been used to store fat.
 Localising fat rather than evenly distributing it may have prevented overheating while running or in rut during the summer.